-Vitamin B2 is involved in metabolism in energy, fats, ketone bodies, carbohydrates and proteins.
-It is necessary for healthy skin, hair, eyes and liver.
+Vitamin B2 is involved in metabolism in energy, fats, ketone bodies, carbohydrates, and proteins.
+It is necessary for healthy skin, hair, eyes, and liver.
 It also works as an antioxidant in the body and is needed for red blood cell production and body growth.
 Riboflavin helps the body change vitamin B6 and folate into usable forms.

 Vitamin B3 (Niacin)

-Vitamin B3 is involved in almost every oxidation reduction process in cells, catabolism of fats, carbohydrates and protein and DNA repair.
+Vitamin B3 is involved in almost every oxidation-reduction process in cells, catabolism of fats, carbohydrates, and protein and DNA repair.
 It is also an important factor in fatty acid and cholesterol synthesis.
 Most mammals including the dog can convert the amino acid tryptophan into niacin but the cat cannot.
 The cat must obtain niacin from sources that it naturally occurs in.
 Muscle and heart meat are high in this nutrient.

 Vitamin B5 (See Pantothenic Acid above)

 Vitamin B6 is important for the metabolism of amino acids and the enzymatic reactions that govern the release of glucose from glycogen.
-It is also plays a major role in the metabolism of proteins, carbohydrates, lipids and amino acids.
+It also plays a major role in the metabolism of proteins, carbohydrates, lipids, and amino acids.
 B6 is involved in the biosynthesis of neurotransmitters, the formation of hemoglobin, and immune function.

 Vitamin B12 is required for the formation of red blood cells and neurological function and must be obtained from food.
-It is involved in the metabolism of every cell in the mammalian body including DNA regulation and synthesis, fatty acid synthesis and energy production.
+It is involved in the metabolism of every cell in the mammalian body including DNA regulation and synthesis, fatty acid synthesis, and energy production.
 B12 is found in high protein foods and is plentiful in a well-balanced raw diet.

 Vitamin D is responsible for the absorption of calcium and phosphate.
-The mammalian body can produce vitamin D in the presence of sunshine but it can also be obtain from food.
+The mammalian body can produce vitamin D in the presence of sunshine but it can also be obtained from food.
 It is necessary for healthy bones, cardiovascular function, nervous and immune systems.

-Vitamin E is an antioxidant, enzymatic activity regulator, protects lipids, prevents the oxidation of fatty acids and plays a role in neurological function.
+Vitamin E is an antioxidant, enzymatic activity regulator, protects lipids, prevents the oxidation of fatty acids, and plays a role in neurological function.
 It is widely used as a natural preservative in foods.

 Vitamin K (Phylloquinone)

-Vitamin K plays a role in biosynthesis of proteins that act to coagulate blood and is needed for metabolic processes within the cells of bones and other tissues.
+Vitamin K plays a role in the biosynthesis of proteins that act to coagulate blood and is needed for metabolic processes within the cells of bones and other tissues.